Pistons vs. 76ers Player Props Betting Odds

 |REB

-- Ausar Thompson's 10.6 points per game average is 0.9 less than Wednesday's over/under.
+- Ausar Thompson's 10.5 points per game average is 1.0 less than Friday's over/under.

 Get tickets for any NBA game this season at Ticketmaster!